zulip/zulip/docs/testing/philosophy.md

-While not every part of Zulip has a great test suite, many components do, and for those components, the tests mean that new contributors can often make substantive changes to that component and have their changes that are more or less correct by the time they share their changes for code review.
+While not every part of Zulip has a great test suite, many components do, and for those components, the tests mean that new contributors can often make substantive changes and have them be more or less correct by the time they share the changes for code review.
 More importantly, it means that maintainers save most of the time that would otherwise be spent verifying that the changes are simply correct, and instead focus on making sure that the